 Alia's father Azamat Abduraimov is an international soccer star and a Champion of 1994 Asian Games.
 Alia's paternal grandfather Berador is the best Uzbek Goal Scorer of the 20th century, also considered the greatest football player in the history of Uzbek football.
 Born into a dynasty of elite athletes, Alia herself played junior tennis competitively and now is a vocal fitness aficionado.

-Alia started her career in 2006 as a Sports Columnist in Otechestvenny Futbol magazine and a Social contributor for the Russian national newspaper, Uchitelskaya Gazeta.
-Alia'd achieved an impressive journalistic career for her very young age only to realize that her true love and her true talent lay in dramatic writing and visual storytelling.
+Alia started her career in 2006 as a Sports columnist in Otechestvenny Futbol magazine and a Social contributor for the Russian national newspaper, Uchitelskaya Gazeta.
+Alia's achieved an impressive journalistic career for her very young age only to realize that her true love and her true talent lay in dramatic writing and visual storytelling.

-From 2008 to 2011 Alia collaborated with United Nations as a Writer-Director of their International Peacemaking Festivals in Moscow.
 Alia is a recipient of two United Nations Medals for the "Heart to Heart" and "We Live Dreaming of Peace" screenplays; she was also UN-Honored for Writing-Directing the play "Michael Jackson: Peacemaking" and "Sadako," a short docu-film about Sadako Sasaki, one of the most widely known victims of Hiroshima nuclear attack remembered through the story of one thousand origami cranes she folded before her death.
+Following her success as a participant of United Nations Art Festivals, from 2008 to 2011 Alia collaborated with the UN as a Writer-Director of their International Peacemaking Festivals in Moscow.

 In 2014 Alia moved to New York to pursue a career in Film and Television.
 She won a talent-based scholarship and graduated from the New York Film Academy as a Screenwriter.
 Since then Alia works as a Screenwriter, Director and Script Supervisor.